Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **Bug fixes**:

-* Wrong API Service count on the service page list
+* Wrong API service count on the service page list
-* A provider cannot remove tags from an API Service
+* A provider cannot remove tags from an API service
-* A page error is displayed when adding the first API Service to an environment in the WebUI
+* A page error is displayed when adding the first API service to an environment in the WebUI
 * Traceability Agent working in an Externally Managed Topology (EMT) deployment cannot report the transaction request/response headers

 ## Unified Catalog June 2021

-**What's new**: Managing categories and assigning them to catalog items when publishing an API Service
+**What's new**: Managing categories and assigning them to catalog items when publishing an API service

 **Bug fixes**:

-* The protocol dropdown on the API Service Endpoint screen did not allow for selection of protocols other than http/http for AsyncAPI services
+* The protocol dropdown on the API service Endpoint screen did not allow for selection of protocols other than http/http for AsyncAPI services
 * Developers could no longer access an environment owned by their team

 ## Amplify Central May 2021